San Mateo County Office Building 3

 Strategies for net-zero energy

-Targeting LEED Platinum certification, COB3 will be the one of the first net-zero energy, ultra-low-carbon civic buildings in the United States.
-Solar arrays on site will produce the energy needed for the building’s operations.
-Passive design strategies reduce the building’s energy use.
+Targeting LEED Platinum certification, COB3 is also designed to achieve net-zero energy.
+Solar arrays on site produce the energy needed for the building’s operations, while passive design strategies reduce energy use.
 The glass enclosures on the building’s north and south facades are recessed and shaded, while, on the east and west sides, a series of fins protect the windows.
 These measures minimize heat gain, reduce the need for artificial cooling, and optimize daylighting.
-Rather than diverting stormwater runoff to municipal treatment facilities, onsite bioretention planters will absorb and treat 100 percent of the site’s runoff.
-These solutions reduce environmental impact throughout the building’s life.

 01/